carbon-language/carbon-lang/README.md

     implementation details and a clearer contract for consumers.

-Without sacrificing these advantages, **Carbon generics support specialization**, ensuring it can fully address performance-critical use cases of C++ templates.
+Without sacrificing these advantages, **Carbon generics support specialization** ensures it can fully address performance-critical use cases of C++ templates.
 For more details about Carbon's generics, see their [design](/docs/design/generics).